$0 Colombia → US Diversity Visa Lottery Guide — Quick-Start Checklist

 • They must have been listed on your original lottery entry.
 If you did not include a spouse or child on the entry form, they cannot be added later as derivatives.
 Omitting a family member (especially a child) from the original entry is also grounds for the principal applicant's visa denial.

-• Children who turn 21 before their visa is issued lose eligibility.
-The Child Status Protection Act (CSPA) provides some protection by locking a child's age at the time of the lottery selection, but processing delays can still push a child past the cutoff.
-If your child is close to 21, flag this urgency in your DS-260 submission.
+• Children who turn 21 before their visa is issued may lose eligibility.
+Age protection under the Child Status Protection Act is fact-specific and does not simply lock a child's age at the time of selection.
+If your child is close to 21, flag this urgency in your DS-260 submission and seek case-specific guidance.

 Free Download